Opisthopatus roseus: Genetic data and phylogeny

 There are 19 partial genomic nucleotide sequences and 13 partial protein sequences ascribed to O. roseus in GenBank.

 Evolutionary timeline for O. roseus, with divergence times (MYA), made using TimeTree.

 The Opisthopatus genus was described by William Frederick Purcell in 1899 and comprises 12 extant species, including O. roseus.
 Opisthopatus and Peripatopsis are the two South African genera of the family Peripatopsidae.
-This family belongs to Euonychophora order, Udeonychophora class, Onychophora phylum, and Panarthropda clade.

 Even though O. roseus is a sedentary organism, the population exhibits gene flow, as individuals living closely together exhibit different haplotypes.
 There are two barcode index numbers (BINs), or barcode sequence clusters, suggesting two distinct genetic groups.

 Phylogenetic analysis, however, casts doubt on the traditional species delimitation based on morphology and militates in favor of a broader species definition based on a genetic clade instead.
 Phylogenetic results indicate that O. herbertorum, described as uniformly white with 17 leg pairs, is a junior synonym of O. roseus.
 This genetic clade also includes some velvet worms with 16 leg pairs that would traditionally be considered specimens of O. cinctipes.
 This broader understanding of O. roseus features intraspecific variation in leg number, ranging from 16 to 18 pairs, includes a range of colors from blood red or indigo to pearl white, and entails a broader geographic distribution in the southern part of the Drakensberg Mountains in Kwa-Zulu Natal province of South Africa.